 Thank you Greater Good Science Center for your partnership in creating this video!

-Sending kind thoughts is a lesson in our research-backed Mindful Schools K-12 Curriculum.
-Dive deeper into this lesson and learn science, strategies, and resources to bring mindfulness to your classroom in our 201: Mindfulness in the Classroom course.
-Mindful Schools has trained over 50,000 educators to bring mindfulness to school settings.
+Dive deeper into these lessons and learn science, strategies, and resources to bring mindfulness to your classroom in our 201: Mindfulness in the Classroom course.
+Mindful Schools has trained over 60,000 educators to bring mindfulness to school settings.

 Mindfulness is a practice that supports us to not only better manage stress and improve focus – it also supports us to cultivate positive states of mind like gratitude, joy, and compassion.
 Learn more about Mindful Schools’ professional development courses for educators to create positive change in classrooms, schools, and at home.